 - 2 cups white onion, diced

-- 1 cup carrots, shredded in a food processor
+- 1 cup carrots, finely diced or shredded in a food processor

 - 1/2 cup cherry tomatoes, halved